wh-alice/mig_visualstudio/vs/misc/constructor-must-be-declared-as-a-sub--not-as-a-function.md

 ---
-title: "Constructor must be declared as a Sub, not as a Function | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Constructor must be declared as a Sub, not as a Function" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"